Lesser-M/ECEN404-Team-30--Autonomous-lawnmower/README.md

 # ECEN404_MCU
 MCU code for senior desgin project

+README OUT OF DATE
+some nav code added. will update soon

 Code for use on the PIC32MZ-2048-EFH-144 Microcontroller used for this project.
 TODO:
 get region specifiactions from josh and configure alert pin.